wightwulf1944/Hentoid-Resources/Custom-Library.md

 ![Hentoid Prefs](https://github.com/avluis/Hentoid-Resources/raw/master/wiki/assets/img/setup/11-setup-app-prefs.png)

-###### If you are here from the [Getting-Started] guide, go ahead and tap on `Custom`.
+###### If you are here from the [Getting Started](https://github.com/AVnetWS/Hentoid/wiki/Getting-Started) guide, go ahead and tap on `Custom`.
 If you are here from the `Prefs Screen`, then you are where I need you.
 You can confirm this by taking a look at the screen below.

 ![Hentoid Prefs](https://github.com/avluis/Hentoid-Resources/raw/master/wiki/assets/img/setup/12-setup-app-custom-dir.png)